 The history of the Faculty of Pedagogy begins in 1950, when a state secondary school was established for the purpose of training primary school teachers.
 This school became a higher education institute on 1 September 1989 and received the rank of college in 1975, adopting the name Csokonai Vitéz Mihály Teachers’ Training College.
 In this incarnation the college continued training primary school teachers and expanded its programs to include training for kindergarten teachers.
 On 1 January 2000 Kaposvár University integrated the college as its faculty of pedagogy.
 Its education programmes have been expanding steadily ever since.
 In the 2004/2005 academic year, the faculty occupied a new building equipped with the facilities and tools to provide top-notch instruction.
 Its lecture halls, labs, seminar rooms are of the highest 21st century standards and it lies in a convenient and fascinating area of the university campus.
 Since 1 September 2009 it has been working as a university faculty under the name Faculty of Pedagogy.

-The faculty offers training in three areas of science: pedagogy (kindergarten teacher, primary school teacher, teacher of special-needs children), social science (computer-based library science), and humanities (andragogy, Hungarian language and literature).
-It also provides vocational higher education programmes (youth care, special tourism management, infant and child care, head of secretariat training, community activity planning, training assistance, specialization in catering).
+The faculty offers training in the area of science pedagogy (kindergarten teacher, primary school teacher, teacher of special-needs children).
 The members of the staff provide theoretical and practical training at the highest standard.
 They encourage and assist students in gaining special knowledge, acquiring foundations in scientific work, and learning through practical experience at home and abroad.
 The knowledge students acquire during their years of study greatly enhances their competitive edge in the workplace.
-The instructors and instruction from the Faculty of Pedagogy have helped launch many students in successful jobs or into a continuation of their studies in an MA programme.
+The instructors and instruction from the Faculty of Pedagogy have helped to launch many students in successful jobs or into a continuation of their studies in an MA programme.

 Students on their way to becoming kindergarten or primary education teachers will receive practical training in the university’s kindergarten and school or in other municipal institutions partnered with the faculty.